 The global intangible low-taxed income (GILTI) provisions of the Act impose a tax on the GILTI earned by certain foreign subsidiaries.
 The FASB Staff Q&A, Topic 740, No. 5, Accounting for Global Intangible Low-Taxed Income, states that an entity can make an accounting policy election to either recognize deferred taxes for temporary basis differences expected to reverse as GILTI in future years or provide for the tax expense related to GILTI in the year the tax is incurred.
 The Company has elected to provide for the tax expense related to GILTI in the year the tax is incurred.
-In 2018, this amount was not material to the Consolidated Financial Statements.

 The Company includes interest and penalties related to income tax matters as a component of income tax expense.
-The income tax expense related to penalties and interest was immaterial in 2018, 2017, and 2016.
+The income tax expense related to penalties and interest was immaterial in 2019, 2018, and 2017.